whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 - [Visions of Chaos](https://softology.pro/voc.htm) - Visions of Chaos is a professional high end software application for Windows.
 It is simple enough for people who do not understand the mathematics behind it, but advanced enough for enthusiasts to tweak and customise to their needs.
 It is the most complete all in one application dealing with Chaos Theory and Machine Learning available.
 Every mode is written to give the best possible quality output.
 There are thousands of sample files included to give you an idea of what Visions of Chaos is capable of.

 ---

-## AI-Apps

-- [A.I.
-Apps 🤖  On AppRaven](https://appraven.net/collection.php?listId=6416a370904afd2a981d73ed) - A Curated List Of Productivity Apps Related To Artificial Intelligence On AppRaven.
-- [A.I.
-Apps By Whoisdsmith](https://appraven.net/collection.php?listId=63b5eef1904afd2a981cead0) - A Collection Of AI-powered Apps For IOS And Android Curated By Whoisdsmith On AppRaven.
-- [AI Apps On AppRaven](https://appraven.net/collection.php?listId=63a67959904afd2a981cd63d) - A Curated List Of Remote Work Apps Related To Artificial Intelligence On AppRaven.
-- [ChatGPT Apps On AppRaven](https://appraven.net/collection.php?listId=6417bf8d904afd2a981d75e7) - A Collection Of Educational Apps For Kids Curated By ChatGPT On AppRaven.
-- [Generative AI On AppRaven](https://appraven.net/collection.php?listId=64095357904afd2a981d5eb4) - A Curated List Of Photography Apps Related To Generative Artificial Intelligence On AppRaven.
-- [Polarr Copilot](https://copilot.polarr.com/) - A smart photo editor that uses AI to recommend optimal editing adjustments based on the content of your photos.

-### AI-Apps-Software

-- [Adobe Firefly (Beta)](https://firefly.adobe.com/) - A Creative Collaboration Tool For Teams To Ideate, Refine, And Rapidly Iterate On Designs Using AI.
-- [AgentGPT](https://agentgpt.reworkd.ai/) - A powerful AI-driven platform for creating, managing, and optimizing chatbots and virtual agents.

 ## AI-Art/NFT/Images